dgrijalva/jwt-go/README.md

 * OAuth defines several options for passing around authentication data.
 One popular method is called a "bearer token".
 A bearer token is simply a string that _should_ only be held by an authenticated user.
 Thus, simply presenting this token proves your identity.
 You can probably derive from here why a JWT might make a good bearer token.
 * Because bearer tokens are used for authentication, it's important they're kept secret.
 This is why transactions that use bearer tokens typically happen over SSL.

+### Troubleshooting

+This library uses descriptive error messages whenever possible.
+If you are not getting the expected result, have a look at the errors.
+The most common place people get stuck is providing the correct type of key to the parser.
+See the above section on signing methods and key types.

 ## More

 Documentation can be found [on godoc.org](http://godoc.org/github.com/dgrijalva/jwt-go).